BerkeleyLab/gasnet/docs/memory_kinds.md

 distribution.
 The Open MPI and MVAPICH projects also have some documentation regarding deployment of GPUDirect RDMA for their respective MPI implementations.

-Furthermore, only `GASNET_SEGMENT_FAST` segment mode is supported.
+With ibv-conduit, `GASNET_SEGMENT_FAST` segment mode is supported.
 This is the default segment mode, but can be specified explicitly at configure time using the `--enable-segment-fast` option.
 To be clear: `--enable-segment-large` and `--enable-segment-everything` configurations of ibv-conduit do not support the memory kinds work in the current implementation.

+With ucx-conduit, `GASNET_SEGMENT_FAST` and `GASNET_SEGMENT_LARGE` segment
+modes are supported.
+Fast is the default segment mode, but can be specified explicitly at configure time using the `--enable-segment-fast` option.
+To be
+clear: `--enable-segment-everything` configurations of ucx-conduit do not support the memory kinds work in the current implementation.

 To the best of our knowledge, Mellanox currently disclaims support for GPUDirect RDMA on aarch64 (aka ARM64 or ARMv8).
 NVIDIA does not support UVA on 32-bit